Bini-tech/printf/README.md

-0x10.
+0x11.
 C - printf
-Description
-This team project is part of the first year curriculum of Holberton School. _printf replicates the C standard library printf() function.
+This project is for replicate the C standard library printf() function

 What you should learn from this project:

+Applying variadic functions
+The complexities of printf function
 How to use git in a team setting
-Applying variadic functions to a big project
+Hoe to work in a team
-The complexities of printf
-Managing a lot of files and finding a good workflow